NJ3r1ha/NJ3r1ha/README.md

 ### Hello and welcome!
 My name is Nejc. 👋

 I have deep interest for programming.
 I'm a passionate learner and aspiring programmer based in Ljubljana, Slovenia.
-Currently, I'm diving deep into the world of Python programming 🐍 and exploring the possibilities of the Django web framework.
+Currently, I'm diving deep into the world of Python programming 🐍
-I'm also enthusiastic about Data Analysis 📈, Machine Learning 🤖 and working with Large Language Models to unlock new possibilities.

 ## About Me

 - 💻 I'm on a mission to turn my love for coding into a rewarding career where I can tackle various challenges and solve real-world problems.